brenobaise/simple-blog/README.md

 # simple-blog
-A simple blog built with Express and MongoDB, with the aims of practicing to CRUD operations and Express development.
+A simple blog built with Express and MySQL, with the aims of practicing CRUD operations and Express development.